goFrendiAsgard/zaruba/docs/tasks/initSubrepos.md

                     subrepo::<name>::name     : Origin name of the subrepo
                   TIPS:
                     It is recommended to put `subrepo` arguments in `default.values.yaml`.
-                    In order to do that, you can invoke `zaruba please addSubrepo <subrepo.url=remote-url>` TASK TYPE     : Command Task
+                    In order to do that, you can invoke `zaruba please addSubrepo <subrepoUrl=remote-url>` TASK TYPE     : Command Task
   PARENT TASKS  : [ core.runCoreScript ]
   DEPENDENCIES  : [ core.isProject, core.isValidSubrepos, core.setupPyUtil ]